CircleCI: Product

 CircleCI monitors GitHub, GitHub Enterprise, and Atlassian Bitbucket repositories and launches builds for each new commit.
 CircleCI automatically tests builds in either Docker containers or virtual machines and deploys passing builds to target environments.
 A dashboard and API allow tracking the status of builds and metrics related to builds.
 A Slack integration notifies teams if issues arise.

 SSH support allows locally running jobs, and security measures prevent tampering.
 CircleCI also offers a workflow approval feature that pauses the job(s) until manual approval is given.

 CircleCI supports Go, Java, Ruby, Python, Scala, Node.js, PHP, Haskell, and any other language that runs on Linux or macOS.

 The company offers a managed cloud service with a free tier available.
 The platform can also be self-hosted on a private server (behind a corporate firewall), or as a private deployment in the cloud.
 The cloud service was initially written from scratch but now uses HashiCorp's Nomad and Kubernetes.

-CircleCI reduces risk by ensuring frequent testing and releases, and with the managed cloud service, takes care of CI infrastructure maintenance and provisioning.
 The cloud service can be set up within minutes, but is less customizable than Jenkins.